Faith events in York, Chester, Lancaster counties

 Western York County Community Easter Sunrise service: 7 a.m. at Ramah Presbyterian Church between S.C.
 5 and S.C.55.
 Breakfast after.

+Love Apostolic Ministry, Sylvia Circle, Rock Hill.
+This new congregation led by Pastor Janice Jones meets 7 p.m.
+Sundays.
+Detail: 803-370-2943.

-River Hills Community Church, Hamilton’s Ferry Road, Lake Wylie: Holy Communion, 6 p.m.
-Wednesday.
-Good Friday service, 7 p.m.
-Friday led by the youth ministry.
-Easter sunrise service, 6:45 a.m. at Camp Thunderbird Pavilion April 16; contemporary service, 9:15 a.m. in the life center and Easter cantata, 10:45 a.m. in the sanctuary.
+River Hills Community Church, Hamilton’s Ferry Road, Lake Wylie: Easter sunrise service, 6:45 a.m. at Camp Thunderbird Pavilion Sunday; contemporary service, 9:15 a.m. in the life center and Easter cantata, 10:45 a.m. in the sanctuary.

+Tabernacle of Praise Church International, Wood Street, York: Easter worship, 8 a.m.
+Sunday.
+20th Founding Day Celebration, 2:30 p.m.
+April 30 with the Rev. James White Jr..
+Lunch, 1-2 p.m.

-The Shield, Fire Tower Road, Rock Hill: Roses Kitchen, Sunday to support Angel’s House of Life.
-Comporium Pioneer indoor yard sale, 7 a.m.-noon April 15.
-Easter sunrise service, 6:45 a.m.
-April 16 with breakfast at 7:15 a.m.; Easter worship, 9 a.m. (only service) with egg hunt after.
+The Shield, Fire Tower Road, Rock Hill: Easter sunrise service, 6:45 a.m.
+Sunday with breakfast at 7:15 a.m.; Easter worship, 9 a.m. (only service) with egg hunt after.

 PRESBYTERIAN